Composition, form of production and packaging

 50-90 1500-2500 - - 3-5

+Although the pharmacokinetics of valproic acid in the elderly may have its own peculiarities, this is of limited clinical importance, and the dose should be determined by the clinical effect.
 Due to a decrease in binding to serum albumin, the proportion of unbound preparation in plasma increases.
 This causes the expediency of a more careful selection of the dose of the drug in the elderly, with the possible use of smaller doses of the drug.

+Patients with renal insufficiency may find it necessary to reduce the dose of the drug.
 The dose should be selected by monitoring the clinical state, since plasma concentrations may not be sufficiently informative.

 SIDE EFFECT

+In general, Convulex В® is well tolerated by patients.
 Side effects are possible mainly at a drug concentration in the plasma above 100 mg / l or with combined therapy.

 On the part of the digestive system: nausea, vomiting, gastralgia, decreased or increased appetite, diarrhea, hepatitis, constipation, pancreatitis, up to severe lesions with a lethal outcome (in the first 6 months of treatment, usually 2-12 weeks).